galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 # Create Beacon data discovery protocol using MongoDB

-Beacon is created by the Beacon providing instituion to serve and work as the institution prespective and if they want to make their beacon as open access or requers authentication to query the data.
+The beacon-providing institution creates a Beacon to serve the institution's needs and if they want to make their beacon open access or private.
+We will show examples of creating both types of Beacons by creating 2 docker servers for MongoDB.
+The first method is for the open-access Beacon, and the second is for the private Beacon.

-In this tutorial we will show an example on how to create both of those typs of beacon by creating 2 docker servers for MongoDB one for open access and the other Created from privet docker image.
+In this tutorial, we will use the first MongoDB method to create the Beacon protocol.
+Depending on your requirements, you can choose between the methods to customise your Beacon.

 ## Create and open access MongoDB server

 > <hands-on-title>Create open access Beacon Database on MongoDB</hands-on-title>
 >
-> 1. create directory on your local envirment and give it a suitble naming
+> 1. Create a directory in your local environment and give it a suitable name
 >
 > ```
 > mkdir <directory_name>
 > ```
 >
-> 2. Move to the created Directory on the shell
+> 2. Change your location to the newly created directory
 > ```
 > cd <directory_name>
 > ```
-> 3. crate an empty file and name it 'docker-compose.yaml' using any text editor you have.
+> 3. Use any text editor you are comfortable with to create a new YAML file and name it 'docker-compose.yaml'
 > ```
 > nano docker-compose.yaml
 > ```
-> 4. copy the text below into the 'docker-compose.yaml' file.
+> 4. Copy the text below into the 'docker-compose.yaml' file.
 > ```
 > version: '3.6'
 > services: